mjohndus/adminer/README.md

   The default set is: mysql, pgsql, mssql, sqlite.
 - `languages` is a comma-separated list of [languages](/admin/translations).
   If not specified, all languages will be included.
-- `themes` is a comma-separated list of [themes](/admin/themes) together with specific color variant.
-E.g.
+- `themes` is a comma-separated list of [themes](/admin/themes) together with specific color variant:
-  `default-blue`, `default-red`, etc. If color variant is not specified (e.g. `default`), all color variants will be included.
+  `default-blue`, `default-red`, etc. If color variant is not specified (e.g., `default`), all color variants will be included.
 If no theme is specified, the `default-blue` theme will be included.
 - `config-file.json` is a path to the custom JSON configuration file.
-It contains a class with [the same parameters](#configuration) that can be configured in Admin constructor.
+It contains an object with the same parameters that can be [configured](#configuration) in PHP code.

-If the theme name contains a postfix with one of the supported color variants (-green, -red), the corresponding favicons will be included automatically.

 For example:
 ```shell